Marist High School (Chicago): History

 In the early 1960s, the Christian Brothers of Ireland were asked by Cardinal Albert Gregory Meyer to operate an all-male high school on the far southwest side of Chicago, on land surrounded by St. Casimir Lithuanian Cemetery at the corner of 115th Street and Pulaski Road.
 With three area schools already under their purview (Leo Catholic High School, Brother Rice High School, and St. Laurence High School) the Christian Brothers declined, and shortly thereafter the Marist Brothers were asked to operate the school instead.
 Marist opened on September 9, 1963, with 323 young men enrolled in the charter class.

 In the mid-1990s, the Marist community decided to begin a transition from the school's original mascot and nickname, Redskins, to a less controversial one.
 RedHawks was chosen as the new mascot and nickname before the start the 1997–98 school year.
 This also caused several minor changes in student life, for example renaming the yearbook from Plainsman to The Lantern.

 The school remained an all-male institution until the 2002–03 school year, when girls were admitted for the first time.

-Starting in 2003, the school launched a multi-year fundraising campaign to advance needed upgrades to the school's physical structure, as well as to provide for the school's financial foundation, technology upgrades, and to continue financial assistance to students.